 “There was something deep down that I knew exactly what he was talking about,” she tells you.
 “Is that weird?”

 “No, Apple, it’s not weird at all.”

-And in that silence you both acknowledge what you both have overcame.
+And in that silence, you both acknowledge what you both have overcome.

 “Hey, Happy Mother’s Day Mommy,” Apple tells you.

 “Happy Mother’s Day.”

 “We are moms to our dogs and that counts,” she says.

 “Yeah, that totally does,” you smile.

 She sees you illuminating under the purple magenta under the lamp that glows.

 “Angelie, you are beautiful,” she tells you.